Any model variable can be set as a model parameter. There are two primary reasons to set a model variable as a parameter:

 - Range—The minimum and maximum numeric value.
 The range is inclusive, meaning both the minimum and maximum are valid choices.

 - Feature class—A list of allowable feature shape types, including point, multipoint, polyline, polygon, and multipatch.

 - File—A list of valid file extensions such as .txt or .gpx.

 Do not enter the period for the extension.
-For example, enter txt, not .txt.
+For example, type txt, not .txt.
 Separate list values with a semicolon (;).
-For example, to allow both .txt and .csv files, enter txt; csv.
+For example, to allow both .txt and .csv files, type txt; csv.